Two Haitian journalists killed by gang outside Port-au-Prince - NewsBreak

 Two Haitian journalists killed by gang outside Port-au-Prince

-Two Haitian journalists were killed Thursday on the outskirts of Port-au-Prince when suspected gang members opened fire on a group of reporters who had arrived to interview the leader of a rival gang, according to a police official and local media.
+PORT-AU-PRINCE, Jan 6 (Reuters) - Two Haitian journalists were killed Thursday on the outskirts of Port-au-Prince after suspected gang members opened fire on a group of reporters who had arrived to interview the leader of a rival gang, according to a police official and local media.

 The two slain journalists were Amady John Wesley, who worked for the Montreal-based radio station Ecoute FM, and local reporter Wilguens Louissaint, according to a Haitian police official who spoke on condition of anonymity.